Corinyi/PillbugBot/readme.md

 ## Technology
 - Built on an ESP32-based Platform IO.
-- Incorporates Python and web development for app control.
+- Incorporates C++ and web development for app control.
 - Utilizes Wi-Fi AP mode for a mobile UI that allows control and monitoring.
 - Introduces a new tandem-based shell mechanism.